 Another minor tweak is with the toggles you use to tie back doors and blinds.
 These are now adjustable and have been very good in practice.

-Here’s a bunch more pictures of the Monty.
+Here are a bunch more pictures of the Monty.

 Their quality is usually quite high, so I hope the tent we have is just one one-off issue.